Arkansas, known for its picturesque landscapes and abundant flora, is home to many insect species.

 They parasitize other species of bees, such as honeybees and bumblebees, by laying their eggs inside the host bee’s brood cells.

-These types of bees in Arkansas are known for their parasitic behavior but also pollinate plants independently.
+These bees in Arkansas are known for their parasitic behavior but also pollinate plants independently.

-And contrary to popular belief, not all cuckoo bees lay their eggs in other bees’ nests; many species are solitary and do not need a host neste, like Nomada armata.
+Contrary to popular belief, not all cuckoo bees lay their eggs in other bees’ nests; many species, like Nomada armata, are solitary and do not need a host nest.

 Erythrophthalma, specializing in taking over abandoned bumblebee colonies (bumblebee queens only live one year).